Yohannesdejene/Yohannesdejene/README.md

 - :school: I am a `Software developer` at HudHud Express
 - :technologist: I love using Software as a solution for every `Problem`.
-- :student: I’m currently working as fullstack developer  learning `.
+- :student: I’m currently working as fullstack web  developer  `.
 - :nerd_face: Always `learning new things`.
 - :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1O-w4xZnb3BnRpsaPDsjhIEkSHN4n9s7T/view?usp=sharing).
 <br>